ChawinTan/Notes/WebRTC/README.md

 Most codecs today on the web are H.264

+## Stun and Turn servers

+Stun and turn servers are used for `NAT` traversals.

+Most of us are browsing websites behind firewalls or `NAT` that mask our ip addresses.
+Stun and turn servers are used to overcome this issue by helping users discover their mapped public ip addresses used for `UDP` flows to remote host.

+If `ICE` negotiation fails, then a `TURN` server is used to relay media through a public server.

+`ICE` uses both STUN and TURN protocols

 ## Basic scheme of WebRTC

 1. Media capture - get permission from user to access the devices and manage the streams